VidiPT89/footballapp_ios/README.md

 An iOS application to follow the **English Premier League**.
 Browse teams, check the standings table, and save your favourite teams with personal notes and ratings.

-Built as a course project at CESAE Digital, using SwiftUI with MVVM architecture.
+Built with SwiftUI and MVVM architecture.

 ---